 - Pull together data, collect support materials (see list below) and fill out the application using MAC’s eGRANT system.

 - Dun & Bradstreet (DUNS) number on the application.
 Go to Dun & Bradstreet to apply for a number or check to see if your organization has a number.
 Go here for more information on DUNS numbers.

-- The WSI director will set up a day in March/April that is convenient for the applicant school to bring in a small group of panelists (3-4) that will meet with the staff, observe model arts integrated lessons and walk through the hallways to learn how the arts has transformed the school.
+- The Arts Education Director will set up a day in March/April that is convenient for the applicant school to bring in a small group of panelists (3-4) that will meet with the staff, observe model arts integrated lessons and walk through the hallways to learn how the arts has transformed the school.